-Bihar voter roll revision: Why having to prove you are an Indian citizenship is a nightmare
+Bihar voter roll revision: Why having to prove you are an Indian citizen is a nightmare

 Only foreign nationals who take up Indian citizenship are granted actual citizenship certificates.
 People actually born Indian do not have any such document.

-Thus, if asked to prove her citizenship, an Indian who is citizen by birth would have to produce a complex set of papers.
+Thus, if asked to prove her citizenship, an Indian who is a citizen by birth would have to produce a complex set of papers.
 For those born before 1987, proof of birth within India will be required.
 Those born after will need three sets of documents: proof of their birth in India, proof of their parent’s citizenship and proof of their relationship with their parent.

 The commonly held idea that identity documents prove citizenship is not true in law.
 The Supreme Court and different High Courts have over the years held that documents such as Aadhaar card, voter identity card, permanent account card and a certificate issued by the Gram Panchayat Secretary, as well as ownership of a bank account or property are not evidence of citizenship.